NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="function_docstring" markdown="1">

-Given a list of numbers or `Vector3`s `nums`, linearly interpolates between them to add `n` new evenly-spaced values between each pair of consecutive values in the original list.
+Given a list of numbers or `Vector3`s as `nums`, linearly interpolates between them to add `n` new evenly-spaced values between each pair of consecutive values in the original list.